forksbot/aioli/docs/api/controller/http.rst

 HTTP
 ====

-Creating an HTTP Interface – be it RESTful or otherwise – is done using the :class:`~aioli.controller.BaseHttpController` class.
+Creating an HTTP Interface–be it RESTful or otherwise–is done using the :class:`~aioli.controller.BaseHttpController` class.